 Gyms, health clubs, leisure centres, sporting facilities, schools, TAFEs, universities, holiday resorts, tourism resorts, hospitals, community centres, nursing homes, government agencies, cruise ships, own business, corporate gyms.

 To obtain work in the fitness industry as a Personal Trainer you will need to apply for professional registration.
-There are two organisations that recognise the Deakin Exercise and Sport Science graduates qualifications.
-Kinect Australia and Fitness Australia.
+There are two organisations that recognise the Deakin Exercise and Sport Science graduates qualifications:

 Many of the fitness occupations have professional associations that support the ongoing development of careers beyond university.
 Find out more about these professional associations.